Commission our Stroke Support services

 - Meet current government imperatives and requirements of national stroke strategies across the UK.

-45,256 people benefitted from our Stroke Support services last year.
+Through our services, we helped 45,256 people achieve 115,489 personal outcomes last year.
 This is how we supported them:

 There are more than 1.2 million stroke survivors in the UK.
 In the next 20 years, it is estimated that the number of stroke survivors, aged 45 and over, will increase by 123%.
 A third of these will experience depression, a third will experience aphasia and half will experience fatigue.